iuliancmoldovanu/kanye-api/README.md

     sail up -d
 ```
-    send API request using the 2 endpoints - get and refresh quotes
+    send API request using the 2 endpoints imported into Postman - get and refresh quotes

 ## Testing